ComplianceMar 2026~6 min

 The compliance calendar for the rest of 2026

-1 May 2026: Act in force.
+1 May 2026: Act comes into force.
 Section 21 abolished.
-Periodic tenancies default.
+Periodic tenancies become the default.

 31 May 2026: Deadline to serve Tenant Information Sheet to all existing tenants.